AksharGoyal/data-eng-project-toronto-covid-data/README.md

 - Assuming you have terraform installed, we proceed to create GCP Infrastructure.
 Use the files from my repo.
 Open your project in a terminal.
 You can change the variables "data_lake_bucket" and "BQ_DATASET" to your choice of name.
 - Run the commands `terraform init` to initialize a state, then `terraform plan` and finally `terraform apply` to make and apply changes to the cloud. when running `terraform plan` and `terraform apply`, you will have to provide your GCS project ID ("de-project-akshar" in my case).

-We have created a data lake now where we will store our data.
+We have created a bucket now where we will store our data.
 Note: if you feel stuck anywhere, you can watch the video [1.3.1 Introduction to Terraform Concepts & GCP Pre-Requisites](https://youtu.be/Hajwnmj0xfQ) and [1.3.2 Creating GCP Infrastructure with Terraform](https://youtu.be/dNkEgO-CExg) as the steps are similar.
 <img width="953" alt="data lake" src="https://user-images.githubusercontent.com/38995624/233858836-10c6d004-e7a0-45b5-ad2b-6684f1af0b9b.png">